Rob Van Dam: Championship reigns (2003–2005)

-In September 2003, Van Dam started feuding with both Christian and Chris Jericho over Christian's Intercontinental Championship.
+In September, Van Dam started feuding with both Christian and Chris Jericho over Christian's Intercontinental Championship.
 On the September 15 episode of Raw, Van Dam faced Jericho in a number one contender's match for the title.
 The match ended in a double disqualification when Intercontinental Champion Christian interfered and hit both men with the title belt.
-At Unforgiven in a triple threat match between Jericho, Christian, and Van Dam, Christian retained his title.
+At Unforgiven on September 21 in a triple threat match between Jericho, Christian, and Van Dam, Christian retained his title.
 Van Dam, however, defeated Christian in a ladder match on the September 29 episode of Raw to win the Intercontinental Championship for a fourth time.
-Van Dam entered into a rivalry with Chris Jericho in October 2003, and the two faced each other in several tag team matches.
+Van Dam entered into a rivalry with Chris Jericho in October, and the two faced each other in several tag team matches.
 On the October 27 episode of Raw, Van Dam lost the Intercontinental Championship to Jericho.
 Van Dam reached the ropes when the challenger had him in the Walls of Jericho, but Raw Co-General Manager Eric Bischoff distracted the referee while Jericho dragged Van Dam back into the middle of the ring.
 Van Dam submitted and Jericho became the new champion.
 Raw Co-General Manager Stone Cold Steve Austin came out and immediately ordered Jericho to face Van Dam in a rematch inside the Steel Cage for the title.
 Van Dam won the rematch and his fifth Intercontinental Championship.

-At Survivor Series, Van Dam was pinned by Randy Orton during the traditional elimination match between Team Austin and Team Bischoff that Van Dam's team would lose.
+At Survivor Series on November 16, Van Dam was pinned by Randy Orton during the traditional elimination match between Team Austin and Team Bischoff that Van Dam's team would lose.
 As a result, Orton and Van Dam started feuding with each other over Van Dam's Intercontinental title.
-Van Dam lost the Intercontinental Championship to Orton at Armageddon after interference from Ric Flair.
+Van Dam lost the Intercontinental Championship to Orton at Armageddon on December 14 after interference from Ric Flair.
 Van Dam went on to feud with both Orton and Evolution.
 On the January 12, 2004, episode of Raw, Van Dam faced Orton in a rematch for the Intercontinental Championship but lost the match.